You might recognise Vienna’s Riesenrad (giant Ferris wheel) from a few classic movie moments. For example…

 (The cuckoo clock was actually invented in Germany.)

-The Ferris Wheel gained more recent fame in two movies from the modern era of cinema.
-The 1987 James Bond film The Living Daylights includes a scene where Bond and his love interest take a spin on the wheel that ends in their first kiss.
+The Ferris Wheel gained more fame in two movies from the modern era of cinema.
+The 1987 James Bond film, The Living Daylights, includes a scene where Bond and his love interest take a spin on the Riesenrad that ends in their first kiss.

-And it’s the scene for another first kiss in the highly-acclaimed 1995 romance Before Sunrise.
+And the Ferris wheel hosted another first kiss in the highly-acclaimed 1995 romance, Before Sunrise.
 In the film, a young American called Jesse (played by Ethan Hawke) and a French student called Celine (played by Julie Delpy) meet on the Budapest – Vienna train.